 Counselling is a space to heal and grow.
 You may be confronting a specific issue like anxiety, depression, or relationship trouble.
 Or you might have a more general feeling of dissatisfaction.
 In our sessions, we will assess the situation and identify how to move forward.
 Counselling is a collaborative process that will build on your unique strengths and skills.

-Although I am not currently accepting new clients in my private practice, I hope that the following questions are helpful in thinking about counselling.
+Although I am not currently accepting private practice clients, I hope that the following questions are helpful in thinking about counselling.

 What will happen in our first session?